Olympic Mountain Polygraph

 The entire process (pre-test, exam, post-test) is audio- and video-recorded.

-Third parties may observe pre-test only and must not interfere.
-No third parties may be present during the exam.
+Third parties may observe the pre-test only and must not interfere.

-The examiner may exclude disruptive individuals.
+The examiner reserves the right to exclude disruptive individuals.

 4. Confidentiality & Reports